 Midrange hotel in Utrecht:

-Inntel Hotels Utrecht Center: One thing we like about Inntel hotels is that they’re a local Dutch hotel brand.
+Inntel Hotels Utrecht Center: One thing we like about Inntel Hotels is that they’re a local Dutch hotel brand.
 And we love to support local.
 Also, Inntel hotels offer a unique concept, always in select locations.
 Their slogan is: You’ll be surprised.

 The rooms are modern, very comfortable, and light.
-Their best know location is the Zaandam hotel, just north of Amsterdam with its iconic over the top green Dutch houses style.
+Their best know location is the Zaandam Hotel, just north of Amsterdam, with its iconic over-the-top green Dutch houses style.
 In Utrecht, the Inntel Hotel is a modern new-build hotel build on top of Central Station.
 You can’t be more central than that.

 The 11-story tall building also offers excellent views.
 We would recommend asking for a room on a high floor overlooking the train tracks.
-Oh, and one more benefit, you’ll start your day with a live cooking breakfast buffet every day.
+Oh, and one more benefit, you’ll start your day with a live-cooking breakfast buffet daily.
 The hotel also has a pool, fitness, and wellness facilities.
 The latter two offer fantastic views over the city and the station—what a great way to start or end your day.
 See prices and availability here.

-High-end hotel in Utrecht:
+A high-end hotel in Utrecht:

-There is only one hotel we can recommend in this price range, and it’s the Grand hotel Karel V. It’s a 14th-century convent around a beautiful and peaceful inner garden.
+There is only one hotel we can recommend in this price range, and it’s the Grand Hotel Karel V. It’s a 14th-century convent around a beautiful and peaceful inner garden.
 It almost feels like a village within the city.

-The city center is a 5-minute walk away, and central station a mere 10 minutes.
-This iconic estate has 650 years of history as it was once home to medieval knights, priests, and emperors.
+The city center is a 5-minute walk away, and the central station a mere 10 minutes.
+This iconic estate has 650 years of history, as it was once home to medieval knights, priests, and emperors.
 Now, this iconic hotel is there for you to explore.
 Stay in one of their luxurious and comfortable rooms.
 And start your day with a lavish breakfast buffet.
 The hotel has a pool and wellness facility on site.
 Click here for prices and availability.

-How to get from Amsterdam to Utrecht by train:
+How to get from Amsterdam to Utrecht by train

 The quickest and easiest way to travel from Amsterdam to Utrecht is by train.
 Every 10 minutes, a direct intercity train departs Amsterdam Central Station for Utrecht Central Station, from early morning to late at night, seven days a week.
-Travel time is just 30 minutes.
-Both stations are right in the middle of the city centers.
+Travel time is just 25 minutes.
+Both stations are in the middle of the city centers.

 How to get from Utrecht to Amsterdam Airport Schiphol?

-There is a direct intercity train between Utrecht to Amsterdam airport.
+There is a direct intercity train between Utrecht to Amsterdam Airport.
 It’s the most convenient way to travel between Utrecht and the airport.
 Trains stop right under the terminal building at the airport.
 Travel time is 30 minutes, and they depart every 15 minutes, from early morning to late at night, seven days a week.